2017 might be the year of barely-there bezels and dual-camera cleverness, but for the U11, HTC has gone for something a little different.

 Oh, and it’s utterly gorgeous.
 Let’s not forget about that.

-HTC U11 DESIGN & BUILD
+HTC U11 DESIGN & BUILD: ART OF GLASS

-The 5.5in screen sticks to the familiar 16:9 aspect ratio, rather than going for something skinnier like the LG G6 or Samsung Galaxy S8, so it feels a little more sizeable when you pick it up, but not so large you won't be able to tap out texts with one hand.
+The 5.5in screen sticks to the familiar 16:9 aspect ratio, rather than going for something skinnier like the LG G6 or Samsung Galaxy S8, and the bezels are fairly substantial.
+It feels sizeable when you pick it up, but isn’t so large that you won't be able to tap out texts with one hand.

-HTC U11 SCREEN & SOUND
+HTC U11 SCREEN & SOUND: HERE COMES THE BOOM